Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Conclusion and discussion

 This study is an attempt to solve PDEs on unbounded domains entirely based on operator learning.
 Unlike classical numerical methods, this method is not sensitive to the specific form of the equation, making it suitable for solving challenging problems, such as nonlinear cases.
 In addition, the proposed method can not only solve a single PDE but also offers the capability to simultaneously solve multiple PDEs with different parameters.
 This versatility highlights the wide-ranging applicability and potential impact of our approach.
 Moreover, the cost of data generation in this method is significantly lower compared to the original DeepONet approach which typically relies on expensive traditional numerical methods to generate a large volume of data.
 The concept of generating approximate data not only applies to solving problems on unbounded domains but also offers valuable insights for addressing problems on bounded domains and even inverse problems.

 Despite the promising results, there are still numerous open questions that require further investigation.
-A key concern is the absence of theoretical guarantees for prediction accuracy.
-Even if the loss function is minimized to an extremely small level, it does not provide a definitive measure of prediction accuracy for the target problem.
-In situations where some observation results are available, they can provide valuable information for assessing the reliability of the model.
-By comparing the model's predictions with the observed data, we can gain insights into the model's performance and determine its reliability to some extent.
+A key concern is that the proposed method cannot absolutely guarantee the reliability of the predicted solution.
+Although the physics-informed training enables the evaluation of solution reliability through computing equation residuals, it is crucial to recognize that a solution satisfying the equation may not precisely reflect the original solution on an unbounded domain.
+A key concern is that the proposed method cannot absolutely guarantee the reliability of the predicted solution.
+The prediction results obtained through the physics-informed training can be substituted into the equation to calculate equation residuals, providing a partial assessment of solution reliability based on the residuals' magnitude.
+However, this is not a completely reliable evaluation method because a solution that merely satisfies the equation on an bounded domain may not align with the original equation's solution as defined in an unbounded domain.
 Another important concern is that constructing satisfactory analytical solutions is not always straightforward.
 For instance, in cases where the source term of the target PDE is zero, it is challenging to construct analytical solutions such that the corresponding source terms approximate the target source term.
 In such situations, we must utilize all available information to carefully construct analytical solutions.
 The development of effective construction methods requires further exploration in the future.